rust-lang/rust/text/0000-stabilize-catch-panic.md

 These divisions justify the use of `panic`s for things like out-of-bounds
-indexing: such an error represents a programming mistake that (1) the author of the library was not aware of, by definition, and (2) cannot be easily handled by the caller, except perhaps to indicate to the human user that an unexpected error has occurred.
+indexing: such an error represents a programming mistake that (1) the author of the library was not aware of, by definition, and (2) cannot be easily handled by the caller.

-In terms of heuristics for use:
+In terms of heuristics for use, `panic`s should rarely if ever be used to report routine errors for example through communication with the system or through IO.

-* `panic`s should rarely if ever be used to report errors that occurred through communication with the system or through IO.
-For example, if a Rust program shells out to `rustc`, and `rustc` is not found, it might be tempting to use a panic, because the error is unexpected and hard to recover from.
-However, a human consumer of the program would benefit from intermediate code adding contextual information about the in-progress operation, and the program could report the error in terms a human can understand.
+If a Rust program shells out to `rustc`, and `rustc` is not found, it might be tempting to use a panic because the error is unexpected and hard to recover from.
+A user of the program, however, would benefit from intermediate code adding contextual information about the in-progress operation, and the program could report the error in terms a they can understand.
 While the error is rare, **when it happens it is not a programmer error**.
-* assertions can produce `panic`s, because the programmer is saying that if the assertion fails, it means that he has made an unexpected mistake.

-In short, if it would make sense to report an error as a context-free `500 Internal Server Error` or a red an unknown error has occurred in all cases, it's an appropriate panic.
+In short, panics are roughly analogous to an opaque "an unexpected error has occurred" message.

 Another key reason to choose `Result` over a panic is that the compiler is likely to soon grow an option to map a panic to an abort.
-This is motivated for portability, compile time, binary size, and a number of factors, but it fundamentally means that a library which signals errors via panics (and relies on consumers using `catch_panic`) will not be usable in this context.
+This is motivated for portability, compile time, binary size, and a number of other factors, but it fundamentally means that a library which signals errors via panics (and relies on consumers using `catch_panic`) will not be usable in this context.

-### Will Rust have exceptions?

-After reviewing the cases for `Result` and `panic`, there's still clearly a niche that both of these two systems are filling, so it's not the case that we want to scrap one for the other.
-Rust will indeed have the ability to catch exceptions to a greater extent than it does today with this RFC, but idiomatic Rust will continue to follow the above rules for when to use a panic vs a result.

-It's likely that the `catch_panic` function will only be used where it's absolutely necessary, like FFI boundaries, instead of a general-purpose error handling mechanism in all code.

 # Alternatives